DawidMierzejewski/outbox-pattern/README.md

 ### Requirements

 .Net Core 3.1, but it can be downgraded.
-A job responsible for sending was implemented as a .net core background service, but you can program your own job implementation easily (please, take a look at Outbox.Tests Project)
+A job responsible for sending was implemented as a .net core background service.
+Moreover, you can program your own job implementation easily (please, take a look at Outbox.Tests Project)